Seeding Opportunity and Freedom at Farmers Markets

 We invite you to meet and support this new cohort of farmer participants and their businesses!

 KTA is grateful to ALBA and AIM for their ongoing collaboration on this and other projects.
-Within KTA, the farmers market incubator is part of regional Ecosystem Building work led by our Central Coast team.
-A more recently launched programmatic area for KTA, Ecosystem Building focuses on building a friendlier marketplace that removes barriers and friction points around land, capital, and markets for small-scale farmers and ranchers.
+Within KTA, the farmers market incubator is part of Ecosystem Building work led by our Central Coast+ team.
+Our Ecosystem Building program activates and supports collaborative projects that create more equitable access to land, capital, and markets for small sustainable producers.

 Transcription Credits: Hilda Moreno Bonilla